Living with austerity and living by minimalism are not popular in today’s world.

 They fit nicely alongside other virtues like simplicity, self-discipline and clarity.

-For more on virtues and how to live them, grab your 100% free copy of Significant Systems below.
-It introduces virtue as a system and shows how it can help you live a better life by your own standards and practicality.
+For more on virtues and how to live them, grab your 100% free copy of Evolution below.

 - i.e., abstention from all indulgence.